Form 2555 Foreign Earned Income Exclusion – An Introduction

 What is the maximum FHE?

 In general, an individual can exclude or deduct additional income based on his housing costs.
-This amount must exceed a base amount of $16,336 (for 2017) and is limited to a maximum amount based on the individual’s geographic location.
+This is limited to a maximum amount based on the individual’s geographic location.
 The instructions to Form 2555 include the per city limitation which is based on cost of living estimates and adjusted for inflation.

 What is a tax home?